Earlier this year, we heard some troubling news about a series of break-ins that were happening in my neighborhood.

-After considering several options, I landed on the Nest Cam Outdoor and bought two units – one for the front of our house, and one for the back.
+After considering several options, I landed on the Nest Cam Outdoor and bought two of them – one for the front of our house, and one for the back.

 If you're not familiar with Nest, this is a company that offers some pretty innovative products to help equip homes with cutting edge “smart” technology that looks good, works well and is surprisingly easy to use.

-I had heard good things about the Nest Cam Outdoor (namely it's high-resolution, wide-angle image, night vision capabilities, and weatherproof housing), and after seeing a lot of good reviews online, I ordered up a couple units and put them to work.
+I had heard good things about the Nest Cam Outdoor (namely it's high-resolution, wide-angle image, night vision capabilities, and weatherproof housing), and after seeing a lot of good reviews online, I installed a couple of hidden nest cameras on my own house.

 The video below shows a closer look at the highlights and what the experience has been like so far.